hadifawaz1999/Digital_Clock/README.md

 ![counter_div_2](images/counter_div_2.png)

-* Synchronous counter divide input : Also called in our simulation file ”counter div input”, this is basically same as explained in section 2.2, it is a synchronous counter div 10, but also it can be a divider for another number which is when the clock’ hours become more then 20 hours, we have to rest the clock at 23 hours 59 minutes and 59 seconds to 0 hours 0 minutes and 0 seconds.
+* Synchronous counter divide input : Also called in our simulation file ”counter div input”, this is basically same as explained in counter_div_10, it is a synchronous counter div 10, but also it can be a divider for another number which is when the clock’ hours become more then 20 hours, we have to rest the clock at 23 hours 59 minutes and 59 seconds to 0 hours 0 minutes and 0 seconds.
 So this IC takes an input which